 We encourage (but do not require) family sessions in our work to help spouses and/ or children understand the nature of the injury to the nervous system and how they can be supportive.

-For peer support, resources, advocacy and training for LEO, please visit P.I.S.T.L.E. : A peer support group run by cops for cops.
+For peer support, resources, advocacy and training for LEOs and Firefighters, please visit P.I.S.T.L.E. : A peer support group run by and for first responders.

 “I Love a Cop: What Police families need to know” by Ellen Kirschman